Operating System (OS)

 8. Embedded Operating System

-Description: Specifically built for embedded systems that operate within devices like appliances, cars, and industrial machines.
+An embedded operating system is specifically built to run on embedded systems within devices like appliances, cars, and industrial machines.

 Use Case: Consumer electronics, automotive systems, medical equipment.